CircleCI-Public/cimg-php/README.md

 ```

 `<php-version>` - The version of PHP to use.
+This can be a full SemVer point release (such as `7.3.11`) or just the minor release (such as `7.3`).
+If you use the minor release tag, it will automatically point to future patch updates as they are released by the PHP Team.
+For example, the tag `7.3` points to PHP v7.3.11 now, but when the next release comes out, it will point to PHP v7.3.12.

 `[-variant]` - Variant tags, if available, can optionally be used.
+Once the Node.js variant is available, it could be used like this: `cimg/php:7.3-node`.

 ## Development